Community Arts: Visual Arts at the West Side Y

 Writing for Stage and Screen

 Do you have an idea for a stage-play, television pilot or screenplay?
 Or perhaps you’ve written a full or partial draft and now you want some constructive feedback to inspire you toward completion?
 Or maybe you don't have any ideas at all and just want to get inspired and have fun learning something about writing for the stage and screen?
 In this workshop, writing prompts and in-class writing exercises tailored to individual needs will address Dramatic Writing craft fundamentals, including: story, conflict, character, dialogue, visual action, and revision.
 Students bring in new pages of their script-in-progress to class and hear their material read out loud.
 In-class writing exercises tailored to individual needs help students develop skills and write scripts.
 All levels welcome.
+There will be no class on March 16.

 Instructor: Charles L Schulman